qkzk/fm/development.md

   Doesn't crash anymore when a .pdf file is encrypted but can be read by every one.
 - Newfile and newdirs are flagged and selected after creation
 - Include default binds from midnight commander / ranger for the function files (f1-f10)
+- Display "more info" about a file in context menu (owner, group, size, created/modified/accessed time, opener, previewer)

 #### Changelog